gotqn/thumbnail_hover_effect/README.md

 ####Thumbnail Template#####

-Creating a thumbnail *HTML* template is the key part of the thumbnail image 3D hover effect.
-Basically, this is the *HTML*, which is shown on image hover and it can be customized to meet the developer needs.
+Creating a thumbnail *HTML* template is the key part of the thumbnail image hover 3D effect.
+Basically, this is the *HTML*, which is shown on image hover event and it can be customized to meet the developer needs.

 1. How to create *HTML* thumbnail template?